siusie/fragments/README.md

 ## [Node.js](https://nodejs.org)-based REST API using [Express](https://expressjs.com/)
 The _fragments_ microservice allows authenticated users to manage text and image data over HTTP.
 Users are able to create, retrieve, update, and delete text/image data, as well as convert them into different formats.
+The microservice is hosted on the cloud (Amazon Web Services).
 The current accepted MIME types are:

 | Name       | Type               | Extension |
 | ---------- | ------------------ | --------- |